kaiorosa1/100-days-of-code/log-r4.md

 ### Day 54: January 15, 2020

-**Today's Progress**: Worked on Green Cahak Submit project.
+**Today's Progress**: Worked on Green Check Submit project.
 It's gonna be very inspired by an assignment I did last semester.
 I planned out the main parts and now I have create them all.

 **Thoughts**: I will start the React course but first I need to work on a personal project.